Indulgentu/ATM/README.md

 System.out.println(test);
 ```

-In the above code, if a string is imputed instead of an integer, java.util.InputMismatchException is thrown and the program stops execution.
+In the above code, if a string is input instead of an integer, java.util.InputMismatchException is thrown and the program stops execution.

 ![exception handling](http://alexbam.me/imgs/1.png)